-A mandatory visitation meeting must be conducted by the Building Director with Fall Semester Freshmen students prior to visitation being allowed.
-Room checks will be conducted often during the Fall Semester.
-The University employee or agent will knock on doors and allow the student an opportunity to open the door.
-If the employee or agent has probable cause to believe that the individual student is violating this policy or a law, the employee or agent may enter and inspect the room, but only to the extent permitted and authorized by law and necessary to confirm whether or not the suspected misconduct that gave rise to proable cause is occurring.
+A mandatory visitation meeting must be conducted by the Hall Director with all residential students prior to visitation being allowed.
+Room inspections by hall staff may occur if the University or housing staff has probable cause to believe that the individual student is violating this policy or a law, the employee or agent may enter and inspect the room, but only to the extent permitted and authorized by law and necessary to confirm whether or not the suspected misconduct that gave rise to probable cause is occurring.